shoelace-style/shoelace/docs/components/icon.md

 Icons are symbols that can be used to represent various options within an application.

 Shoelace comes bundled with over 1,100 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
-If you prefer, you can also [register custom libraries](#registering-custom-libraries).
+If you prefer, you can also register [custom icon libraries](/components/icon-library.md).

 Click or tap on an icon below to copy its name and use it like this.